Shinde Camp: Our full report

 The camp also offers fishing in the company of skilled guides, with the possibility of catching bream, catfish and African pike, as well as tigerfish in November and December.
 Shinde generally operates a catch-and-release policy, although if the fish are of a suitable size then the chefs will prepare and cook them for you.
 Do note, however, that no fishing is offered in January and February, which is the breeding season.

-Some guests choose to combine time at Shinde with a couple of days at their specialist walking camp, Footsteps across the Delta, which is reached from here by 4WD vehicle.
+Some guests choose to combine time at Shinde with a couple of days at their smaller camp, Shinde Footsteps, which is reached from here by 4WD vehicle, or a three-minute helicopter ride.

 Our view